-- 1 An Executive is defined as a person who is either a Director (excluding an Outside Director) of a company or organization, an Executive Director, an Executive Officer, an employee who manages operations, a Senior General Manager or other equivalent person or employee who manages operations. - 2 A Close Relative is defined as a dependent, a relative to the second degree or a cohabitating relative. - 3 A Person for whom Group Companies are Important Clients is defined as a person who has received 2% or more of their consolidated annual gross revenues from Group Companies during that person's most recent fiscal year. - 4 An Important Client of Group Companies is defined as a person who has paid 2% or more of the gross annual consolidated revenues of Group Companies in the Company's most recent fiscal year. - 5 An Important Lender to Group Companies is defined as a person who has provided finance to Group Companies that represents an amount worth 2% or more of consolidated total assets as of the end of the Company's most recent fiscal year. - 6 An Important Person is defined as a person who is either a Director, an Audit & Supervisory Board Member, an Executive Officer and a General Manager or above.
+- An Executive is defined as a person who is either a Director (excluding an Outside Director) of a company or organization, an Executive Director, an Executive Officer, an employee who manages operations, a Senior General Manager or other equivalent person or employee who manages operations. - A Close Relative is defined as a dependent, a relative to the second degree or a cohabitating relative. - A Person for whom Group Companies are Important Clients is defined as a person who has received 2% or more of their consolidated annual gross revenues from Group Companies during that person's most recent fiscal year. - An Important Client of Group Companies is defined as a person who has paid 2% or more of the gross annual consolidated revenues of Group Companies in the Company's most recent fiscal year. - An Important Lender to Group Companies is defined as a person who has provided finance to Group Companies that represents an amount worth 2% or more of consolidated total assets as of the end of the Company's most recent fiscal year. - A large amount is defined as an annual average over the past five fiscal years of 10 million yen or more in the case of an individual, or 2% or more of the consolidated net sales or total income of a group in the case where a group such as a legal corporation or association is such a recipient. - An Important Person is defined as a person who is either a Director, an Audit & Supervisory Board Member, an Executive Officer and a General Manager or above.